From loans to savings, simplifying everything.

 Clear communication

-Lack of user readiness
+Lack of user readiness -> FLEXIBLE OPTIONS

 The upload documents screen had the highest drop-off rate at 25%.
 We analyzed user interviews to uncover pain points and translated them into focused HMW questions to guide ideation.